 Please note that for Covered Health Care Services, you are responsible for paying the lesser of:

-- The applicable Copayment. - The Allowed Amount.
+- The applicable Copayment. - The Allowed Amount or the Recognized Amount when applicable.

 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.

 Coinsurance